Their training has been conducted over a minimum period of 3 years, culminating in 200-hour yoga teacher certification.

 She says “Yoga helps you to remember the gracefulness and ease in your body and mind”

 Gina’s teaching is a blend of her learnings from Intregral Hatha Yoga which focuses on the 12 core yoga asanas (postures) plus a mixture of inspiration from the Scarivelli and Iyengar Yoga styles.
 Her focus is on encouraging the exquisite relationship between your body, breath and mind and creating movement which eases your body to find its natural alignment.
 She is passionate about safe movement and not aiming for the perfect posture and believes Yoga is all about the breath and the personal experience, which is unique for everyone.

 I took over the Yoga Centre in February 2012 a business that had been established in Dorking for over ten years with a good solid yoga foundation and a loyal clientele.
 I had never practiced Yoga before but since I had a background in Sales and Marketing and starting small business from scratch, my vision was to keep the main foundation of the Centre as Yoga and to expand our portfolio by adding more styles and types of Yoga, by introducing Hot Yoga and various types of dance as well as meditation and Tai Chi Classes.

-Since 2012 we have recruited nine new teachers and have expanded our portfolio considerably.
+We have recruited nine new teachers and have expanded our portfolio considerably, since 2012.